sagemath/trac_to_gh/Issue 4159.md

 # Issue 4159: sage -bdist fails on osx 10.5 ppc with libpng errors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4159

 Original creator: was